Oregon's new bicycle excise tax

 The tax is applied to the purchase of each new bicycle that meets all of the following criteria:

-- The retail sales price is at least $200.
+- The retail sales price is $200 or more, and

 What else do I need to know as a retailer?